Lattice and PT symmetries in tensor-network renormalization group: Case study of a hard-square lattice gas model: Summary and discussion

 In this paper, we have demonstrated how to incorporate lattice-reflection, lattice-rotation, and $\mathcal{PT}$ symmetries in the TNRG.
 We point out the importance of incorporating these symmetries in the TNRG for the phase transitions where they are spontaneously broken, as well as the fact that the physical meaning of keeping the tensor real-valued is the preservation of the $\mathcal{PT}$ symmetry of the model.
 An EF-enhanced TNRG scheme is proposed where these symmetries are both preserved and imposed.
 The scheme proposed in Sec.~\ref{sec:TNRG} works for any model whose tensor-network representation can be chosen to have the lattice and $\mathcal{PT}$ symmetries defined in Sec.~\ref{sec:TNRG:defsym}.
 The lattice symmetries are expected to be present for models with interactions independent of the directions.
 The $\mathcal{PT}$ symmetry is present for any statistical mechanical model with a real Boltzmann weight, but not necessarily positive.
 This paper has made the first step of studying the hard-core lattice gas models using an advanced TNRG scheme enhanced with an EF process.
 Combined with the hard-core break method~\cite{Akimenko:2023} for constructing the tensor-network representation of a hard-core lattice gas model, the proposed method could be used for studying such models with larger exclusion ranges.

 We emphasize that there has been no EF-enhanced TNRG scheme that is suitable for studying a phase transition where some lattice symmetries are spontaneously broken.
 While a simple scheme like the TRG naturally preserves lattice symmetries (if the machine precision can be ignored), all EF-enhanced schemes tend to break lattice symmetries as long as these symmetries are not explicitly incorporated.
 The reason is that the EF generally involves an approximation of a non-tree-like tensor network, where the tensors in the tensor network are updated in series; the order of this update has to be chosen as an artifact of the algorithm and thus breaks the lattice symmetries.
 Although this might not cause problems for a phase transition like that of the Ising model, it introduces unnecessary RG-relevant perturbations in the phase transitions where some lattice symmetries are broken spontaneously.
-These RG-relevant perturbations due to the artifact of the algorithm get amplified with the coarse graining and can lead to incorrect RG flows, posing difficulty in finding a critical fixed-point tensor.
+These RG-relevant perturbations due to the artifact of the algorithm get amplified with the coarse graining and can lead to incorrect RG flows\footnote{ Our preliminary numerical experiments indicated that the Gilt-TNR~\cite{Hauru:2018} could not produce satisfactory RG flows near the positive-$z$ transition of the 1NN hard-square model; this observation motivated us to study the lattice-rotation symmetry in the TNRG. }, posing difficulty in finding a critical fixed-point tensor.
 As has been pointed out in Sec.~\ref{sec:TNRG:relationLTNR}, the ansatz proposed in the symmetric version of the loop-TNR~\cite{loop-TNR:2017} assumes a trivial bond matrix, which hinders its generality and might cripple its performance for models like hard-core lattice gas.